Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

-For our purposes, the fact that the interaction between the particle and its horizon may involve the exchange of virtual rather than real particles is extremely important.
+For our purposes, the fact that the interaction between the particle and its horizon may involve the exchange of virtual particles is extremely important.
 In effect, such interactions constantly `measure' the distance from the particle's CoM -- or, more specifically, from a point $r < \lambda_{\rm C}$ close to the CoM -- to its horizon.
-Hence, any irremovable uncertainty present in the result of this measurement is {\it directly equivalent} to an irremovable uncertainty in the position of the particle.
-Classically, both the position of the CoM and the position of the horizon are well-defined, so that any quantum uncertainty in the distance between them is equivalent to an uncertainty in the position of either (or both).
+Hence, any irremovable uncertainty present in the result of this measurement is {\it equivalent} to an irremovable uncertainty in the position of the particle.
+Classically, both the position of the CoM and the position of the horizon are well defined, so that any quantum uncertainty in the distance between them is equivalent to an uncertainty in the position of either (or both).

-We may obtain the same result using an operational procedure in canonical quantum theory, as follows.
+Next, we note that we may obtain the same result, Eq. (\ref{dS_alt-2*}), using an operational procedure in canonical QM.
+The derivation proceeds as follows.
 In the classical picture, a point-particle of mass $m$, located at $\vec{r}'$ (i.e., represented by the function $\delta(\vec{r}-\vec{r}'$)), generates a well-defined gravitational potential at a general point $\vec{r}$, given by

 In the quantum picture, the classical potential is promoted to an operator, $\Phi \rightarrow \hat{\Phi}$, such that

 In other words, acting on the canonical position eigenstate $\delta(\vec{r}-\vec{r}')$, $\hat{\Phi}$ recovers the classical potential $\Phi$.
 For superpositions of position states, $\psi(t,\vec{r}')$, the gravitational potential at $\vec{r}$ will also be given by a superposition of states.
 We then have $\langle \hat{\Phi} \rangle = \langle \psi | \hat{\Phi} | \psi \rangle$, yielding